Thank you for signing up to . You will receive a verification email shortly.

 The Countess said, "Louise went out training the other day and I was standing there, expecting the Duke to turn up and give her a few tips or just ask her how things were going."

-Prince Philip also taught friend Penelope Knatchbull how to drive a carriage and at Prince Philip’s funeral, Lady Louise paid tribute to her and her grandfather’s love of carriage driving and horses by wearing an equestrian brooch.
+Prince Philip also taught friend Penelope Knatchbull (opens in new tab) how to drive a carriage and at Prince Philip's funeral (opens in new tab), Lady Louise paid tribute to her and her grandfather’s love of carriage driving and horses by wearing an equestrian brooch.

 And during the sitdown with royal editor Camilla Tominey, the Countess also told a touching anecdote about how her children keep expecting to see their grandfather arrive on their estate.